Skip to Content

 Fietsen Op Je Oude Dag LR Shutterstock 1938456115

-The Dutch pension system will be reformed from 1 July 2023 so that it is more in line with today's labour market and becomes more personal and flexible.
+The Dutch pension system will be reformed in the period up to 1 January 2028 so that it is more in line with today's labour market and becomes more personal and flexible.
 It also becomes more explainable and honest about the degree of certainty that is offered.
-Existing strengths are retained, such as collective investment and risk sharing.
+Existing strengths will be retained, such as collective investment and sharing risks.

-The new rules will take effect on 1 July 2023.
-After that, there is still time to adjust all current pension schemes.
+The new rules took effect on 1 July 2023.
 Representatives of employers and employees and pension administrators have until 1 January 2028 to adapt pension schemes to the new rules.

-The most important change is that in the future, everyone who accrues pension will do so in a defined contribution scheme.
-In a defined contribution scheme, it is determined how much money (contribution) the employee and employer put in.
-A large proportion of the more than 1.3 million participants and 50,000 employers who have placed their pension scheme with an insurer or premium pension institution have already switched to a defined contribution scheme in recent years.
+The most important change is that soon everyone who accrues pension will do so in a defined contribution scheme.
+In a contribution scheme, it is determined how much money (contribution) the employee and employer contribute.
+A large proportion of the more than 1.5 million participants and 65,000 employers who have placed their pension scheme with an insurer or premium pension institution have already switched to a defined contribution scheme in recent years.
 As a result, the new rules are less drastic for premium pension institutions and insurers.
-With their experience and low costs, they are well placed to help employers modernise their pension schemes.
+With their experience and low costs, they are perfectly capable of helping employers modernise their pension schemes.

 You can find more information about the new rules on www.onsnieuwepensioen.nl and www.werkenaanonspensioen.nl .